ZaikinaEvgeniya-2/ZaikinaEvgeniya-2/README.md

 <h2>:woman_student: Education</h2>

 ^ :woman:
 I graduated with honors from NPI University, earning a <b>Master of Engineering degree in Information Technology</b>.
-My final job involved developing a content retrieval information system with a ranking algorithm.
+My final job involved developing a content retrieval information system with a ranking algorithm, using <b>JS, React, Rudux, Node JS + Express</b>.

 ^ :girl:
 I transferred from a regular school to a <b>physics and mathematics lyceum with a focus on computer science</b> to pursue my interest in information technology, and chose to take the computer science final exam.